papis/papis/doc/source/configuration.rst

 .. warning::

-   Many configuration options use special formatted strings that can depend on the document that is being worked on.
+   Many configuration options use special format patterns that can depend on the document that is being worked on.
 When using these, make sure to also set the :confval:`formatter` to your desired choice.
 Below, we are using the default ``python`` formatter that is based on :meth:`str.format`.